 Environmental Arts Projects/Days

-Either a one day workshop creating beautiful things to take back to school whilst exploring the details of the woodland habitat... or we love working with schools over a longer period, being involved in art projects, interpreting environmental awareness, habitat, ecology and sustainability.
+Create beautiful things to take back to school whilst exploring the ecosystem of the woodland habitat...
+We also love working with schools over a longer period, being involved in art projects, interpreting environmental awareness, habitat, ecology and sustainability.
 Get in touch to discuss any project ideas.

 One Day Workshop